 Professional thieves hit hard and fast.
 Many of them have inside contacts who gather data on current and past employees for a price.
 These staffers might be someone in senior management, clerks or counselors in the HR department, clerical floats or temporary staff.
 Motivated by making a quick buck, the thrill of getting away with something, or getting back at someone who’s harmed them, they hand over another’s identity to criminals.
 But none of their reasons for engagement protect your nonprofit should the person whose identity was stolen decide to file a suit alleging your nonprofit was negligent in protecting personal privacy.
 What can serve in your defense are strong internal controls that show you’re fulfilling your duty of care in protecting personal information gathered in the course of providing your services.

 The first thing to do is make a list of the categories of people whose information you collect:

 - how you protect the privacy of the information

 Analyze the results to discover where the holes are and plug them.
 Simply make the identity theft less easy to accomplish, or “harden the target” in today’s parlance.
 Balancing the needs and rights of a nonprofit against its employees and its clients can be tricky.
 Creating use policies, educating people on their existence and chastising those who break a policy go a long way towards providing necessary protection.
 And keep in mind that the greatest security risk a nonprofit faces is from disgruntled insiders — not the contract person cleaning the office in the evening or a teenage hacker seeking access to your systems for the thrill factor.
-The following tips are taken from the Center’s new book, Ready in Defense: A Liability, Litigation and Legal Guide for Nonprofits.

 Protect Against the Theft of Personal Information